 The package 'zabbix-sql-scripts' contains database schemas for all supported database management systems for both Zabbix server and Zabbix proxy and will be used for data import.

-Separate databases are needed for Zabbix server and Zabbix proxy; they cannot use the same database.
-Therefore, if they are installed on the same host, their databases must be created with different names!
+Separate databases are required for Zabbix server and Zabbix proxy; they cannot share the same database.
+If a server and a proxy are installed on the same host, their databases must be created with different names!

 Now import initial schema and data for the server with MySQL: